Blog Banner SVG

 A partnership business is a legally recognized arrangement where two or more individuals share ownership, responsibilities, and profits.

-In India, partnership firms are governed by either:
+In India, Partnership Firm Registration is governed by either:

-- The Indian Partnership Act, 1932, for traditional partnerships.
+• The Indian Partnership Act, 1932, applies to traditional partnerships.

 The types of partnership business vary based on legal structure, liability, and operational flexibility, making it crucial to select the best model for your venture.